The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Danny, the outdoorsman

 One of the sources of inspiration I didn’t mention in the grant proposal was Casey, my brother younger-by-a-year and companion on hikes and ski trips to remote people and places that became subjects for my art.
-He arrived in town a year or so after I did, and took up residence for the winter in a small log cabin off the road to the Dome above Dawson City.
-The cabin, chinked with moss and a grass sod roof, was half buried in the slope, with an overhanging porch and tiny door.
+He arrived in town in 1977, and took up residence for the winter in a small log cabin off the road to the Dome above Dawson City.
+The cabin, chinked with moss and roofed with sod, was half-buried in the slope.
+It had an overhanding porch and tiny door.
 The hobbit house, Casey called it.
 While he was under six feet tall, Casey would bump his head on the interior ceiling whenever he leaned to look out the low window.
 Outdoors was an oval porcelain soaking tub that today would be a popular amenity in a luxury bathroom.
 As there was no running water, it was for summer use only when water could be delivered by truck.
+That first year, my place in town served as his winter pit stop.

-During the winter of 1977 it seemed Casey lived off trapped rabbits and graham crackers.
+It seemed Casey lived off trapped rabbits and graham crackers.
 The food must have suited him because he was strong and agile.
 Whenever he went into town he would carry a heavy staff to support his weight and use as a rudder as he slid down a very steep path into town.
 Trees helped slow his descent, with one favourite tree helping him turn sharply right towards his job as a stock boy in Caley's General Store and later a bartender in Hank Dubois’ Downtown Hotel, or sharply left towards the Klondike River and other parts of town.
 He also worked for a time as a stock boy at Caley’s General Store, the main outlet in town for everything from food to shovels and axe handles.
 When stocking store shelves he would occasionally come across merchandise in the warehouse that seemed as old as the Klondike Gold Rush itself, including glass bottles of concentrated “Camp” coffee.
+Caley’s was the only place in the Yukon where you could find round-toed rubbers to put onto mukluks in the wet spring.

 One day he woke up to find a wolverine in the vestibule of the cabin gnawing on a rabbit he had left hanging there.
 The outer door to the vestibule had swung shut, trapping the wolverine inside with its meal.
 Casey was in the cabin, with no other exit.
 Eventually, he used a broom handle to pry the outer door open and let the beast escape.
 If you haven’t seen a live wolverine, you need only imagine the terror produced by Hugh Jackman’s portrayal of the character Wolverine in the X-Men film series.
 Mountain Man would not have been a misplaced moniker for my younger brother, although he was sociable and liked enough that a young couple in town named one of their sons Casey.
 He, like I, felt good to be connected that way.